 Prof. O. Mugenda and Mr. T. Mshindi retired from the board on 31 December 2018.
+Mr. J. Muganda retired from the board on 31 January 2018.

 Disclosures to Auditors

 The directors confirm that with respect to each director at the time of approval of this report: